dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/plan.md

 ### Supported platforms

-EF Core 6.0 currently targets .NET 5.
-This will likely be updated to .NET 6 as we near the release.
+EF Core 6.0 requires .NET 6.
 EF Core 6.0 does not target any .NET Standard version; for more information see [the future of .NET Standard](https://devblogs.microsoft.com/dotnet/the-future-of-net-standard/).

 EF Core 6.0 will not run on .NET Framework.